 The climate system is complex and chaotic (Shi, 2009).
-The abrupt climate change is described as the system transitioning from one stable state to another (Thom, 1972; Tong et al., 2014), i.e. the system swings between different states (Lorenz, 1976; Charney et al., 1979), and it also has been verified in the climate system (Dai et al., 2012; Bake, 1990; Wang et al., 2012; Alley et al., 2003; Xiao et al., 2012).
-Detection methods (Wan et al., 2008; Fu et al., 1992; Yamamoto, 1985) have been greatly developed.
-Since the abrupt change theory was developed, increasing numbers of research (Goossens et al., 1986; Feng et al., 2008, 2011; Stefan, 2002) studies have been launched.
+The abrupt climate change is described as the system transitioning from one stable state to another (Thom, 1972; Tong et al., 2014), i.e., the system swings between different states (Lorenz, 1976; Charney and DeVore, 1979), and it also has been verified in the climate system (Dai et al., 2012; Baker and Charlson, 1990; Wang et al., 2012; Alley et al., 2003; Xiao et al., 2011).
+Detection methods (Wan and Zhang, 2008; Fu and Wang, 1992; Yamamoto et al., 1986) have been greatly developed.
+Since the abrupt change theory was developed, increasing numbers of research (Goossens and Berger, 1986; Feng et al., 2008, 2011; Stefan, 2002) studies have been launched.
 Most of the current detection methods judge the abrupt change as the changing of the statistics, such as the mean, variance and trend in different moments.
-In order to clarify, such methods detect the abrupt change as one "point", and also the time sequence change occurring abruptly before and after the "abrupt change point" (He et al., 2012a, b).
+In order to clarify, such methods detect the abrupt change as 1 "point", and also the time sequence change occurring abruptly before and after the "abrupt change point" (He et al., 2012a, b).

 Neither the external force nor the feedback mechanism can guarantee that the abrupt change occurs without a transition process, but the abrupt change must be obtained through a transition process (Li et al., 1996).
-Unfortunately, it seems that the transition process has not been mentioned in previous researches.
+Unfortunately, it seems that the transition process has not been mentioned in previous research.
 In this study, in order to determine when the onset, development, and extinction of the abrupt climate change events occur, a new novel detection method has been proposed.
 Through the definition of the transitional process, the abrupt climate change events were investigated as more than just a considered point, which may prove helpful in eliminating missed and false detection.

-An "analytical method of abrupt change process (AM-ACP)" introduced by Yan et al. (2013, 2014) was proposed to objectively deal with the transition process.
-By means of giving the parameters actual physical meaning, the Logistic model could be used to detect the transition process.
+An "analytical method of abrupt change process" (AM-ACP), introduced by Yan et al. (2013, 2014), was proposed to objectively deal with the transition process.
+By means of giving the parameters actual physical meaning, the logistic model could be used to detect the transition process.
 This method is able to recognize the abrupt change process, which is different from the method detecting the "abrupt change point".
-In this study, the AM-ACP has been used to analyze the PDO (http://jisao.washington. edu/pdo/) index.
-It was able to point out that the time sequence had several abrupt changes, and the processes had a relationship with global warming.
+In this study, the AM-ACP has been used to analyze the Pacific decadal oscillation (PDO) (http://jisao. washington.edu/pdo/) index.
+It was able to point out that the time sequence had several abrupt changes and the process had a relationship with global warming.
 Also, the PDO index started from 1900.